 by Amanda Mears

-Upgrading a bedroom from standard to luxurious is easy when you use silk sheets.
+Upgrading your bedroom from standard to luxurious is easy when you put silk sheets on your bed.
 Soft and lightweight, silk sheets turn your bed into a haven for sleeping and lounging.
-If you're ready to invest in a new set of sheets for your bed, there are a few key things to consider.
-For help figuring out how to choose silk sheets, keep reading.
+If you're ready to upgrade the sheets for your bed, there are a few key things to consider.
+Here's how to choose silk sheets.

-Decide on a type.
-When purchasing silk bedding, there are typically two types of silk -- mulberry silk and wild silk.
+Decide on a silk type: When purchasing silk bedding, there are typically two types of silk -- mulberry silk and wild silk.
 Mulberry silk is produced using silkworms fed a special diet of mulberry leaves.
 This special treatment helps produce the softest and most luxurious silk in the market.
 Made from a variety of silkworm types, wild silk is still very soft but more affordable.
 If you're looking for a bargain sheet set that is still 100 percent silk, look for silk sheet sets that mix both silk types.
 Whichever type of silk you choose, you'll rest easy thanks to the fabric's breathable nature.